 It then proceeds to cover the analysis of limited dependent variable models, including discrete choice models and selection models, and then to examine program evaluation methods, including difference-in-differences estimators, regression discontinuity approach, and instrumental variables

 Feedback for this module will occur through class meetings where we will go over the answers to problem sets and where you will be able to ask questions about your own method of solution; answers that will be posted on the website for the module that will give you written guidance on the appropriate method to approach the problems, assignments, and tests; and office hours where any additional questions can be addressed.
 You should be sure that you use these methods to understand how to improve your own performance.

-In the second half of the course we will study normative and positive aspects of dynamic fiscal policy with a particular focus on government debt.
+This module is for post-graduate research students in the Department of Economics.
+In the first half of the course, we will study normative and positive aspects of dynamic fiscal policy with a particular focus on government debt.
 After a short introduction to quantitative macroeconomics using the software Matlab, we look at fiscal policy chosen by governments that (i) face political economy distortions, i.e., cannot commit beyond the current tax, expenditure, and debt policies; (ii) are subject to limited commitment, i.e., may strategically choose not to honour the outstanding debt obligations.
 Specifically, we will look at some or all of the following topics (depending on the progress through the term):

 The third part of the course focuses on Fiscal policy.
 We will look at the effects of government spending and taxation.
 We also examine optimal policy under complete and incomplete markets and the problem of time inconsistency.